AnyChart/docs.anychart.com/Common_Settings/Legend/Standalone_Legend.md

   }
 });

-/* when a mouse is moved over a legend item, configure the appearance of the series it represents */ legend.listen("legendItemMouseOver", function(e) {
+/* listen to the legendItemMouseOver event and configure the appearance of the series the current legend item corresponds to */ legend.listen("legendItemMouseOver", function(e) {
   var series1 = chart1.getSeriesAt(e.itemIndex);
   var series2 = chart2.getSeriesAt(e.itemIndex);